home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 You can also mix and match - pre-fill through `suggested_value`, and use a different value for `default` in case the field is left empty, but that could be confusing to the user so use carefully.

 Using suggested values also make it possible to declare a static schema, and merge suggested values from existing input.
-A `schema_with_suggested_values` helper makes this possible:
+A `add_suggested_values_to_schema` helper makes this possible:

 ```python
 OPTIONS_SCHEMA = vol.Schema(